lukepilling/multiplotBandP/README.md

 It is recommended you transform the P-values prior to inputting to the function, for example -log10 transformation, so that the "extreme" values can be clearly seen.

 ## Inputs/options
 * r       ::  {REQUIRED} must be a "list" of data.frame's, each data.frame must have two columns; P-values and Estimates
-* labs  ::  {REQUIRED} labels for the individual analyses; must be of same length as number of data.frame's
+* labs    ::  {REQUIRED} labels for the individuals analyses; must be of same length as number of data.frame's
-* main  ::  {optional} title of plot
+* main    ::  {optional} title of plot {Default="Comparison of results from regression screens"}
+* corr    ::  {optional} "pearson", "spearman" or "kendall" correlation? {Default="pearson"}
+* corr.p  ::  {optional} Include P-value for correlation? {Default=FALSE}
+* z.score ::  {optional} Z-transform coefficients {Default=FALSE}
+* neg.log ::  {optional} Negative-log10 transform P-values {Default=FALSE}

+#### Note on P-values
+For many analyses of this nature (e.g. 48803 probes on an Illumina microarray) a small correlation can be very significant, so the P-value may be reported as "0" from cor.test() even if the correlation seems quite weak.

 ## Example
 ```